BenWestgate/Bails/README.md

 ## Bitcoin Core on Tails

-Tails and Bitcoin Core are depended on by millions to maintain their privacy and security online especially in sensitive and high-risk situations.
+Bitcoin Core and Tails are depended on by millions to maintain their privacy and security online especially in sensitive and high-risk situations.

 This repository contains a script that installs Bitcoin Core to Tails and creates a Bails wallet.

 <b>Bitcoin Core</b> connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface.

 <b>Tails</b> is a portable operating system that protects against surveillance and censorship.
 It connects to the Internet exclusively through the anonymity network Tor.

+See Also:

 [Bitcoin Core :: About](https://bitcoincore.org/en/about/)